IPMI-ICNS-UKE/Jurkat_cell_segmentation/README.md

 In each case the training and inference scripts are Train.py and inference.py, respectively.
 On private data you may need to adjust reservoir hyperparameters via cross-validation before training.

 ## Inference on trained models
-In each case, the trained RC models are available in the corresponding directories.
-You only need to adjust --root_dir and run the following command:
+In each case, the trained RC models are available in corresponding directories.
+You only need to adjust --root_dir and run

-$ python Inference.py
+`python Inference.py`.

 A "Prediction" directory with predicted masks will be created in the same directory.